-Before the females eggs are fertilized, you can see them within her carapace, she will go through a special molt when she is ready to breed.
-She will develop a shell specialized with a brood chamber and in this chamber, there is long, hairlike setae that will hold her eggs in place.
+Before the females’ eggs are fertilized, you can see them within her carapace, she will go through a special molt when she is ready to breed.
+She will develop a shell specialized with a brood chamber and in this chamber, there are long, hairlike setae that will hold her eggs in place.

-The coonstripe can be found on the entire coast of BC, they are most abundant on the South end of Vancouver Island, on the east side.
+The coonstripe can be found on the entire Pacific Northwest coast, they are most abundant on the South end of Vancouver Island, on the east side.
 They are awesome to observe going about their daily business.